apify/apify-docs/sources/academy/webscraping/scraping_basics_python/12_framework.md

 ]
 ```

-For each name from the Global Top 10, you'll need to construct a `Request` object with IMDb search URL.
-Take the following code snippet as a hint on how to do it:
+To scrape IMDb data, you'll need to construct a `Request` object with the appropriate search URL for each movie title.
+The following code snippet gives you an idea of how to do this:

 ```py
 ...